geeksblabla/geeksblabla.com/blablas/ep171/index.md

 0:00:00 - Introduction and welcoming

-0:04:50 - Is the Solopreneur, or Indie Maker, fields for all software engineers?
+0:04:50 - Is the solopreneur or indie maker field suitable for all software engineers?

-0:07:18 - What type of software enginners can be an Indie Maker?
+0:07:18 - What types of software engineers can be indie makers?

-0:15:08 - The transition from an employee to Solopreneur, and following your passion
+0:15:08 - The transition from being an employee to a solopreneur and following your passion.

-0:22:00 - Upsides and downsides of solopreneur journey
+0:22:00 - Upsides and downsides of the solopreneur journey.

-0:25:45 - Tips to find ideas to make your first product
+0:25:45 - Tips to find ideas to make your first product.

-0:35:30 - Tips to gather first budget to get started, and the minimum budget needed
+0:35:30 - Tips to gather the first budget to get started and the minimum budget needed.

-0:50:58 - Tips for time allocation for the new path
+0:50:58 - Tips for Time Allocation as a Solopreneur

-0:57:01 - Idea Generation and Validation
+0:57:01 - Idea generation and validation.

-1:01:10 - Tips to generate first dollar with your current skill, with or without experience
+1:01:10 - Tips to generate your first dollar with your current skill, with or without experience.

-1:13:13 - Tips to  find the right audience
+1:13:13 - Tips to Find the Right Audience

-1:24:00 - Is indie hacking similar to dropshipping ?
+1:24:00 - Is indie hacking similar to dropshipping?

-1:38:06 - Deadly trap: Think globally and generate more income
+1:38:06 - Deadly trap: Think globally and generate more income.

-1:45:10 - Deadly trap: procrastinating grwth and developping ideas
+1:45:10 - Deadly trap: procrastinating growth and developing ideas.

 1:54:00 - Geeksblabla picks & QA